anatolzak/aws-microservices-template/README.md

 - **Serverless Compute with Fargate**: Utilizes AWS Fargate for serverless compute, allowing for the automatic scaling and management of containers without the need to provision or manage servers.
 - **Resource Allocation**: Allows customization of resource allocation (CPU, memory) for each microservice.
 - **Dynamic Scaling**: Implements auto-scaling for microservices based on various metrics like CPU usage, memory usage, and request count.
-- **Microservice Example**: Includes a TypeScript microservice example demonstrating rapid builds with Bun (<1 second) compared to traditional tools like Webpack.
+- **Microservice Example**: Includes a TypeScript microservice example demonstrating rapid builds with Bun (<1 second) compared to traditional tools like Webpack (~40 seconds).
 - **Performance Optimization**: Uses Bun runtime in Docker images for enhanced performance of the example microservice.
 - **Docker Image Hosting**: Docker images are stored on Amazon Elastic Container Registry (ECR).